 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Honeoye has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Honeoye has few renters and college students.
 But the biggest reason it is quieter in Honeoye than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Honeoye may be for you.

-The citizens of Honeoye are slightly better educated than the national average of 21.84% for all cities and towns, with 22.80% of adults in Honeoye having a bachelor's degree or advanced degree.
+The education level of Honeoye citizens is a little higher than the average for US cities and towns: 22.80% of adults in Honeoye have at least a bachelor's degree.

 The per capita income in Honeoye in 2022 was $37,421, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $149,684 for a family of four.
 However, Honeoye contains both very wealthy and poor people as well.